AntonioMrtz/SpotifyElectron/docs/Git-Convention.md

 ## Pull Request convention

-After creating your Pull Request rename the title with a descriptive summary of the changes and the issue number using the following format:
+After creating your Pull Request rename the title with the issue title and its number.
 Example:

 - #7777: Add Home Page